September 09, 2020

 So, what does this mean for you?
 How should you “PREP” for a vaccination?

-Being sleep deprived when you are vaccinated can significantly hinder your immune response, making you more susceptible to contracting the virus.
+Being sleep deprived when you are vaccinated can significantly hinder your immune response, making you more susceptible to contracting viruses.
 Therefore, it is really important to get enough sleep before you are administered the flu shot or other vaccinations.

 In regard to the impending COVID-19 vaccine, spreading awareness about the relationship between sleep and vaccine efficacy seems increasingly important.
 If we want to eradicate –or perhaps more likely -mitigate this pandemic, doing everything we can to increase its success is paramount.
 This is especially important for the elderly population who are at a higher risk when it comes to the harm inflicted by COVID-19.